Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Folded algebraic-geometric codes and their list decoding

+A closer inspection of \eqref{eq:x14} reveals that the subspace is in fact $(s-1,p)$-\emph{ultra periodic}, and are defined by a system of equations with the periodic structure of \eqref{eqn:ultra-period} of Definition~\ref{def:ultra-periodic}.

-Finally, by the choice of $D$, the total number of possible $(A_0,A_1,\dots,A_s)$ and hence the number of possible functional equations \eqref{eq:hermitian-fe1}, is at most $q^{N(m-s+1) + s + 1} \le q^{Nm+s+1}$.
-Therefore, the number of possible candidate subspaces $W$ is also at most $q^{Nm+s+1}$. \end{proof}
+Finally, we record the bound on the number of different possible solution spaces (this will be useful when we prune these via h.s.e sets later).
+By the choice of $\kappa$ in \eqref{eq:x12}, the total number of possible $(A_0,A_1,\dots,A_s)$ and hence the number of possible functional equations \eqref{eq:x12}, is at most $q^{N(m-s+1) + s + 1} \le q^{Nm+s+1}$.
+Therefore, the number of possible candidate solution spaces is also at most $q^{Nm+s+1}$. \end{proof}

+Combining Lemmas \ref{lem:x5.4} and \ref{lem:x5.5} together with some simple calculations leads to the following statement concerning list decoding folded algebraic-geometric codes.
+We will later instantiate this with Hermitian and Garcia-Stichtenoth towers, and also combine with appropriate hierarchical subspace evasive sets to prune the periodic subspace of solutions into a small list size.

+\begin{theorem} Consider the folded algebraic-geometric code from Definition~\ref{def:folded-agcode} based on a function field $F/\F_q$ and automorphism $\sigma$.
+Let $P$ (possibly equal to $\Pin$) be a rational place for which $x^\sigma = x/\xi$ for some local parameter $x \in F$ at $P$ and $\xi$ of order $p \ge m$ in $\F_q^*$.
+Assume that local expansions of functions in $\cL((k+2\g-1)\Pin)$ at $P$ can be computed in polynomial time.